onlineinfoh/RACECAR-Team-5/README.md

-# RACECAR TEAM 5 - Tianxi Liang, Aidan Wong, Claire Shen, Krista Sebastian
+# RACECAR TEAM 5

+Developed by: Tianxi Liang, Aidan Wong, Claire Shen, Krista Sebastian

 Welcome to the repository of Team 5 from the MIT BWSI RACECAR program.
 This repository contains algorithms for car following, lane detection, wall following, and traffic sign recognition using ROS2, Python, and TensorFlow Lite.

 ---

-## Directory Overview

 ### Models
 - **`car-follower-v1.tflite` / `car-follower-v1_edgetpu.tflite`**